 SMF should request the UPF to detect the last PDU of the data burst and mark the End of Data burst in the GTP-U header of the last PDU in downlink, according to the PCC rule and/or the local operator policies.

 According to the request and information from the SMF, the UPF identifies the last PDU of a Data burst in the DL traffic based on the End indication according to the protocol header as defined in Protocol Description (see TS 26.522 [179]) or UPF implementation and provides an End of Data Burst indication to the NG-RAN over GTP-U of the last PDU of a Data burst.
+If the PDU Sets from a data burst is split into multiple QoS Flows, the UPF provides the End of Data Burst indication over GTP-U of the last PDU in all those QoS Flows.

 NOTE: There can be some packets from the Data Burst received by NG-RAN after the PDU with End of Data Burst Indication if packets are received out of sequence.